getbouncer/apidocs/zero-fraud/server-integration-guide/README.md

 # Server integration guide

+To improve the accuracy of Bouncer's fraud detection, we recommend notifying bouncer for the following:

+- Account Events
+- Payment Card Tokenization

+Your service can query Bouncer servers at any time (e.g. before allowing a purchase) for a fraud risk score for a given user.

 ## Account Events

 When the client performs an event that should be tracked by Bouncer, call this endpoint from your server.